Impact Areas

 Harm Reduction, Workforce

-To create a specialized internship program – the first of its kind in the country – that will develop a pipeline of social workers who are trained in harm reduction.
+A specialized internship program – the first of its kind in the country – developing a pipeline of social workers who are trained in harm reduction.

-• Grantees: Bridgewater State University, Boston College, Simmons University
+• Grantees: Bridgewater State University, Boston College, Simmons University, Westfield State University

 Identifying Opportunities to Innovate and Promote Best Practices in Opioid Use Disorder Treatment within Pharmacies